greyhillman/haskell-nix/README.md

 # Nix and Haskell in production

 This guide documents how I use Nix for Haskell development.
-Feel free to open issues or pull requests if you would like to contribute or suggest improvements
+Feel free to open issues or pull requests if you would like to contribute or suggest improvements.

 The purpose of this project is to support two Haskell workflows: